Horch: Initial cars

-The company initially began producing 5 hp and 10 hp twin-cylinder engine automobiles near Cologne in 1901.
+The company initially began producing 5 PS and 10 PS twin-cylinder engine automobiles near Cologne in 1901.

 The first Horch had a 4.5 hp engine, with an alloy crankcase, a unique achievement in those days.
 It had an open-body design, with lighting provided by lanterns containing candles.
 In contrast with the powerful cars of later years, the first Horch could barely reach a top speed of 32 km/h.
 It was significant at that time because it used a friction clutch, and had a drive shaft providing power to the wheels.

 The firm soon encountered financial difficulty, and Horch sought new partners.

-In March 1902, August Horch produced a 20 hp four-cylinder car with a shaft drive in Reichenbach in Vogtland.
+In March 1902, August Horch produced a 20 PS four-cylinder car with a shaft drive in Reichenbach in Vogtland.
 Horch cars were considered more advanced to those being built by Mercedes or Benz (who were then separate manufacturers).

 By 1903, Horch had built a car with a four-cylinder engine.
 In March of the following year, he introduced his new car at the Frankfurt Fair.

 In 1904, August Horch developed the first six-cylinder engine, which appeared in 1907.
 In 1906 a Horch automobile driven by Dr. Rudolf Stöss from Zwickau won the Herkomer Competition (equivalent to a 'brand-name' world championship at the time).
 In the 1920s, Moritz Stauss, a cosmopolitan Berliner, was the principal stockholder of the Horch company.
 He succeeded in making the Horch brand highly desirable by introducing art into the firm's advertising.
 He recognized that only a brand emphasising Horch's unique characteristics would be successful.

-In 1923, Paul Daimler (a Stauss associate) worked for Horch as the chief engineer for 8-cylinder engines.
-Horch vehicles were subsequently the first to introduce 8-cylinder engines in series production.
+In 1923, Paul Daimler (a Stauss associate) began to work for Horch as chief engineer and introduced a range of eight-cylinder engines, starting with the 3.4-litre Type 300 in 1927.
+The cars, however, continued to be upright, unremarkable, and low on power, looking a lot like older American vehicles.
+Daimler left in 1930.